kr55/ssiscataloger/index.md

 **Migrate Projects** - Select the checkbox if you want to migrate SSIS projects (.ispac) files from the selected list of folders.

 **Migrate Environments, Project and Package parameter configurations** - Select the checkbox if you want to migrate catalog Environments.
 This will also apply environment references to SSIS projects and parameter mapping.
-If there are server side default values set for some project or package parameters, those will also be migrated to target server.
+If there are server-side default values set for some project or package parameters, those will also be migrated to the target server.

 ### Replace Environment variable and Parameter values

-If you wish to replace environemnt variable, project or package parameter values with new values, configure the replacement rules in this screen.
+If you wish to replace environment variable, project, or package parameter values with new values, configure the replacement rules in this screen.

 <img src="media/ReplaceValues.png" width="500">

-As shown in the image above, all the environment variable and project and package parameter values with substring Data Source=server1 will be replaced with Data Source=server2, User ID=user1 with User ID=user2 and C:\ETL\Folder with D:\ETL\Folder.
-This is useful when you are setting up a parallel environment for your ETL workload and some configuration is different in target environment.
+As shown in the image above, all the environment variable and project and package parameter values with substring Data Source=server1 will be replaced with Data Source=server2, User ID=user1 with User ID=user2, and C:\ETL\Folder with D:\ETL\Folder.
+This is useful when you are setting up a parallel environment for your ETL workload and some configuration is different in the target environment.

 This is an optional step.
 If you dont want to replace anything, you can skip this step by clicking Next.